 The sights and sounds of the season are everywhere and so are the smells.
 "What does summer smell like?" you may ask.
 To us it smells like summer cookouts.
 It's that wafting smell of something coming from the grill.
 Leave the grilling to someone else and follow your nose to Dunwoody where the barbecue and burgers are delightful and delicious.

-And for those days when BBQ festivals aren't in town, a trip to Memphis Barbecue Company is just the fix.
+During the summer, there are usually a handful of BBQ festivals that come to town, but for a more reliable option, a trip to Memphis Barbecue Company is just the fix.
 We suggest starting off with their most popular appetizer, the BBQ nachos.
 Enjoy fresh fried chips piled with pulled pork (or pulled chicken, or brisket), BBQ sauce, queso dip, lettuce, tomatoes, jalapenos, and sour cream.
 Sounds A-MAZING, right?
 From there you can work your way to the preferred entree of your choice: pulled pork, beef brisket, baby back ribs, and more.
 Throw in a side of mac and cheese or red beans and rice and you are well on your way to a food coma.
 Feel like walking on the wild side?
 Try their donut burger.

 If it's burgers that you seek, the juiciest ones you shall find in Dunwoody!
 We even have an unconventional burger option that will stimulate both your taste buds and your brain.